Divine Election

 Ephesians 1 — Eleven Verbs, and Only One of Them Is Yours

 Count the verbs with God as their subject.
 Blessed.
 Chose.
 Predestined.
 Given.
 Redeemed.
 Forgiven.
-Keep going through the chapter and you will reach eleven before you find one that has you as the subject — and when you do, it is believed (v.
-13), which only appears after the sealing verbs that frame it.
+Keep going through the chapter and you will reach eleven before you find any that have you as the subject — and when you do, it is the hearing and believing of v.
+13, and even there the Greek gives you only participles: the believer never receives a finite verb in the whole long sentence.
 The grammar is the doctrine.
 Every agent in this paragraph is God.
-You are the object of eleven sovereign moves and the grateful grammatical subject of one, and even that one is a response to a calling that has already happened in v.
-13 before the verse is finished.
+You are the object of eleven sovereign moves, and your own believing arrives inside a verse that begins with God's including and ends with God's sealing.

 And look where the choosing happened: in him.
 Two small words in Greek — ἐν αὐτῷ, en autō — and they wreck every abstract picture you have ever had of predestination.
 God did not consult a list of disembodied souls and tick off the ones He liked.
 He chose a people inside Christ, as limbs inside a body, as branches inside a vine that was not yet planted.
 The election was always Christ-shaped, because Christ was the first word God spoke about you.
 Before there was a cross to bear it, there was a Beloved to bear it in.